How much should we care about what others know? Jump signals in optimal investment under relative performance concerns

 \section{Introduction}

 Information is a key driver of investment decisions, especially when shaped by idiosyncratic signals about impending stock price shocks.
-When combined with relative performance concerns--—the competitive drive to measure one's wealth against the average--—this creates a compelling dynamic: Investors must not only interpret their own signals but also account for their peers’ information flows and resulting actions, leading to questions such as: How much should we care about what others know?
+When combined with relative performance concerns---the competitive drive to measure one's wealth against the average---this creates a compelling dynamic: investors must not only interpret their own signals but also account for their peers’ information flows and resulting actions, leading to questions such as: How much should we care about what others know?

 In this paper, we propose a simple and tractable framework that allows us to address such questions.
-We combine the works of \cite{BK22} and \cite{LZ19} to obtain a financial market model featuring a heterogeneous population of agents who make stragegic decisions based on dynamically generated idiosyncratic signals on imminent price shocks.
-Their goal is to maximize the respective expected utility from a ratio between their terminal wealth and a measure of their peers' average wealth.
+We combine the works of \cite{BK22} and \cite{LZ19} to obtain a financial market model featuring a heterogeneous population of agents who make strategic decisions based on dynamically generated idiosyncratic signals on imminent price shocks.
+Their goal is to maximize their own expected utility from a ratio between their terminal wealth and a measure of their peers' average wealth.